Do you need an experienced lawyer for Assault charges?

-Under this code section this particular charge is a felony.
-This means, generally that this charge carries more than 1 year in jail (up to 20 years).
-The toll that it carries involves more than just misdemeanor consequences however.
+Under the code section, this particular charge is a Felony.
+This means, generally, that this charge carries more than 1 year in jail (up to 20 years).
+The toll that it carries involves more than just misdemeanor consequences, however.

-There are additional situations which can cause this type of charge to be elevated in
+There are additional situations which can cause this type of charge to be elevated:

 - You are charged on a corrections officer (not less than 5 years nor more than 20 years);

-- You are charged with intent to rape a child under the age of 14, the punishment changes to not less than 25 years nore more than 40 years and the sentencing provisions and punishment is also subject to 17-10-6.2 (Sex Offender Punishment, including registry)
+- You are charged with intent to rape a child under the age of 14, the punishment changes to not less than 25 years nor more than 40 years and the sentencing provisions and punishment is also subject to 17-10-6.2 (Sex Offender Punishment, including registry);

 - You are charged on an officer of the court (the punishment changes to not less than 5 nor more than 20 years in jail).